association copy

 Edition: First printing.

 New York: Tibor de Nagy Editions, 1970.
-SIGNED first edition - The author's first book, and the last in the series of limited edition poetry pamphlets published by this press.
+SIGNED first edition - The first book by this Austrian-American writer, winner of the MacArthur award among other honors, and the last in the series of limited edition poetry pamphlets published by this press.
 Issued in a limited edition of only 300 copies.
-An interesting association copy INSCRIBED on the title page to poet Barbara Guest, one of the dedicatees - "Having stumbled on the secret platform, the cartographer serenely gazed into the blue . . . with my love, Walter.
+An interesting association copy INSCRIBED on the title page to poet Barbara Guest, to whom he had dedicated one of the poems: "Having stumbled on the secret platform, the cartographer serenely gazed into the blue . . . with my love, Walter.
 The poem dedicated to Guest is titled 'Don't Speak to Me about Cartographers.'
+Square format.
+28 pp plus colophon.

-Condition: Near fine in illustrated wrappers (toning to the back cover).
+Condition: Near fine in illustrated wrappers (light toning to the back cover).

 Book ID: 60585